GoogleContainerTools/kpt-functions-sdk/README.md

    cd foo-corp-configs
    ```

-1. Run `read-yaml` function, and pipe its output to `less` command:
+1. Run `read-yaml` function, and look at its output by piping to `less` command:

    ```sh
    docker run -i -u $(id -u) -v $(pwd):/source  gcr.io/kpt-functions/read-yaml -i /dev/null -d source_dir=/source |
    less
    ```

-1. Pipe the output of `read-yaml` to your function and pipe its output to `less` command:
+1. Pipe the output of `read-yaml` to your function and look at its output:

    ```sh
    docker run -i -u $(id -u) -v $(pwd):/source  gcr.io/kpt-functions/read-yaml -i /dev/null -d source_dir=/source |
    docker run -i gcr.io/kpt-functions-demo/my-func:dev |
    less
    ```

+   During development, you can run your function directly using `node` to avoid having to rebuild
+   the docker image.

 1. Pipe the output of your function to `write-yaml` function: